Derek-Hardy/Le-Souvenir/README.md

 5. Visit FAB action to create new item in ListView
 6. Shop FAB action to create new item in ListView
 7. Diary FAB action to create new item in ListView
+8. Budget FAB action to create new item in ListView

-8. Drawer Display for listView items
+9. Drawer Display for listView items (StayList, VisitList, ShopList, BudgetList)

-9. Sub-layout for item in listVIew (TripList, StayList, VisitList, ShopList, DiaryList, BudgetList)
+10. Sub-layout for item in listVIew (TripList, StayList, VisitList, ShopList, DiaryList, BudgetList)

-10. Checkbox layout in LuggageList
+11. Checkbox layout in LuggageList
-11. 'Add new item' page for LuggageList FAB
+12. 'Add new item' page for LuggageList FAB

+13. AlertDialog for InputBudget editTexts